 Art and Art History, Peeler Art Center, Rm 214

-University Professor, Associate Professor of Art and Art History and Director of the Women's Studies Program
+University Professor, Professor of Art and Art History and Director of the Women's Studies Program

 Ph.D.
 Medieval Art History, University of Chicago, 1999.

-Teaching Interests: Medieval Art (from Early Christian to Late Gothic), Medieval Secular Art, Women in Medieval Art, Race in Medieval Art, Art History and Film of the Crusades, Medievalism, the Middle Ages in Film, Art Historiography, Women's Studies
+Teaching Interests: Medieval Art (from Early Christian to Late Gothic), Medieval Secular Art, Gender and Sexuality in Medieval Art, Race in Medieval Art, Post-Colonial Middle Ages, Eco-Criticism and Medieval Art, Medievalism, the Middle Ages in Film, Art Historiography, Women's Studies

 Courses regularly taught: